 Besides that, users can also create content that is only visible to the community (members that are logged in) or to a specific group.

 When a piece of content is created inside a group, the visibility of the content is set by the group it belongs to.
-Since Open Social has no public groups, content in a group can never be made public.
+You can only create public content in public groups, content in Open or Closed groups can never be made public.